Tishbe, Gilead, Israel, 870 BC

 “Trumpets.
 Shmupets.”
 He reached past her for a cucumber.
 “I’ll be back tomorrow.

-Her coal-black eyes widened.
-“But, son!
-The queen’s men.
-Your father’s friends rescued you, but we don’t know anyone at the fort.”
+Mother’s lips parted, and she stared at him.
+“The queen’s men, son.
+Your father’s friends in Jabesh rescued you, but we don’t know anyone at the fort.”

-His dad laid his hand on Elijah’s forearm.
-“King David can wait.
-Fort Jezreel might be a longer hike than you think.
+Dad laid his hand on Elijah’s forearm.
+“Fort Jezreel might be a longer hike than you think.
 And you haven’t been listening to your mother.”